yracine/device-type.myecobee/smartapps/ScheduleTstatZones.md

 f) Go back to the code window, and hit the "publish/for me" button at the top right corner

-# 3) Under the ST app, execute ScheduleTstatZones
+# 3) Under the new Samsung connect app, execute ScheduleTstatZone (under + in the upper right corner/Smartapps)

 If you don't see the smartapp, you probably installed it under the wrong shard or it's not been "published" in the IDE.
 Please refer to the prerequisites above.